 For the transition rate display in the transition control block, there are two modes: frame display mode and timecode display mode.
-You can select one of these modes in setup.
+You can select one of these modes in the Setup menu.

 For details, F "Setting the Transition Rate Display Mode" (p.
-331).
+340).